open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ### Test the workload project

 Test your workload in the Horizon test environment.
-The test environment closely simulates the Edge node environment in which your workload will run when deployed to an Edge node.
+The test environment closely simulates the Edge node environment in which your workload will run when deployed to Edge nodes.
 ```
 hzn dev workload start
 ```
 After a few seconds, the workload will be started.
 The `docker ps` command will display the running container.
 Notice that the workload docker container name is derived from the hexadecimal agreement id and the service name.
 An agreement id is a hexadecimal string that uniquely identifies the agreement.
-When your workload is eventually deployed by an agbot, an agreement id will be assigned and it will appear similarly to how you see it now.
+When your workload is eventually deployed by a Horizon agbot, an agreement id will be assigned and it will appear similarly to how you see it now.

 The workload is attached to a docker network.
 See it via `docker network ls`.
 The network has nearly the same name as the workload container name (minus the service name).

-Finally, use
+Finally, look at the environment variables that have been passed into the container:
 ```
-docker inspect <container_name> | jq '.[0].Config.Env'
+docker inspect `docker ps -q` | jq '.[0].Config.Env'
 ```
-to inspect the environment variables that have been passed into the container.
 Variables prefixed with "HZN" are provided by the Horizon Edge node platform.
-A workload container can exploit the "HZN" environment variables.
 See the [Environment Variable Documentation](https://github.com/open-horizon/anax/blob/master/doc/managed_workloads.md) for a complete description of Horizon Edge node variables.
+The rest of the variables came either from `userinput.json` or from the `environment` section of `workload.definition.json`.

 The log output from the workload container can be found in syslog:
 ```